 Investing in our securities involves a number of significant risks.
 In addition to the other information contained in this prospectus and any accompanying prospectus supplement, you should consider carefully the following information before making an investment in our securities.
-Although the risks described below represent the material risks associated with investments in our securities, specifically, as well as those factors generally associated with investment in a company with investment objectives, investment policies, capital structure or trading markets similar to GSV Capital Corp.'s, they are not the only risks we face.
+Although the risks described below represent our material risks, they are not the only risks we face.
 Additional risks and uncertainties not presently known to us might also impair our operations and performance.
 If any of the following events occur, our business, financial condition and results of operations could be materially and adversely affected.
 In such case, our net asset value and the trading price of our securities could decline, and you may lose all or part of your investment.